rvion/CushyStudio/docs/temp/custom-views.md

 # Custom Views

-ou can now define your own custom "outputs",
+You can now define your own custom "outputs",
 Cushy have built-in outputs types like `image`, `text`, `markdown`, `html`, `video`, `displacement`, `gaussian spats`

 but you can extend add many more, tailored to your specific project!